evrinoma/tools/README.md

 What is it

 It is SPA web project base on framework Symfony 4 (engine php7.2) to control exim mail system.
-The system allows for manage gray listing, domain control, search in system logs, also system support Active Directory Integration and other fiches.
+The system allows for manage gray listing, domain control, search in system logs, also system support Active Directory Integration and other fetches.

-scheme how it's work
+how it's work scheme

 ![Alt text](readme/howis.jpg?raw=true "How is work")